-Indian Railways is one of top government buyers and releases tenders for various procurement needs.
-It has around 16 zonal railway divisions catering to the nationwide network and these divisions have their diverse requirements that are fulfilled through the tendering process.
-Additionally, railways have manufacturing units that release tenders with regards to manufacturing and other allied products to be procured.
+Indian Railways is one of top government buyers and releases railway tenders for various procurement needs.
+It has around 16 zonal railway divisions catering to the nationwide network and these divisions have their diverse requirements that are fulfilled through the e-tendering process.
+Additionally, Indian railway tenders are floated for their manufacturing units with regards to procurement of manufacturing and other allied products.
 In short, right from catering needs to complex manufacturing requirements, from railway station shops to discarding scrap, most of the needs are fulfilled through tenders by Indian Railways.

-You can find relevant tenders related to your business on Tata nexarc.
-You can easily register your business on Tata nexarc and activate a subscription for Tenders & Quotations.
+Alternatively, you can find relevant tenders related to your business on Tata nexarc.
+You can easily register your business on Tata nexarc and activate a subscription for Tenders.
 This will enable you to receive information on tenders matching to your business needs on regular basis and never miss a suitable tendering opportunity.

 How to apply for railway tenders?

 Note: In case of eTendering (i.e., railway tender online), Indian Railways does not accept physical submission of bid documents.
 Bidders need to submit all documents online.